Whitby football fan hails "incredible" night at Wembley as England reach historic Euro 2020 final

-Whitby football fan cheers England on to Euro 2020 semi-final victory over Denmark at Wembley
+Whitby football fan at Wembley to cheer England on to Euro 2020 semi-final victory over Denmark

-A Whitby football fan has spoken of the "incredible" experience of cheering England to the final of the Euro 2020 tournament.
+A Whitby football fan has spoken of the "incredible" experience of being at Wembley to cheer England to the final of the Euro 2020 tournament last night (July 7).

 "As you can imagine the atmosphere throughout the game was incredible albeit there was a moment of nervousness in Kane smashed in the penalty," said Kevin.